Dec 17 - Dec 21

 GLOBAL CHARACTER OF THE WEEK

-In September, our global character of the week is recognized for being an INQUIRER.
+In December, our global character of the week is recognized for being KNOWLEDGEABLE

-This week, the character of the week is ABIGAIL RICE
+This week our character of the week is Yarah Dominguez.

 GLOBAL INQUIRY UNIT: BUILDING BRIDGES